thoughtbot/ios-on-rails/book/iOS/posting_a_user.md

         block(error);
     });

 If there is no error, we can create a dictionary using the response data from the task.
-This dictionary will contain a `device_token` and an `id`.
+This dictionary will contain an `auth_token` and an `id` for a user.
 We can save these using the class methods we created on `HUMUserSession`.

-Now that we have a `device_token` that is associated with a user in the database, we want to sign all our requests with it.
-Create a `newConfiguration` that is a copy of the old configuration, place the `device_token` in the `newConfiguration`'s header, and set `self.session` to a new session that uses the `newConfiguration`.
+Now that we have an `auth_token` that is associated with a user in the database, we will use it to sign our requests.
+Create a `newConfiguration` that is a copy of the old configuration, place the `auth_token` in the `newConfiguration`'s header, and set `self.session` to a new session that uses the `newConfiguration`.

 Regardless of whether or not there's an error, we want to execute the completion block we passed into the method `-createCurrentUserWithCompletionBlock:`.
 Since we will be updating the UI in this completion block, we have to force the completion block to execute on the main thread using `dispatch_async`.
 Alternatively, you could use `NSOperationQueue` to execute the block on the main thread, but since we are just sending off a block I chose to use `dispatch_async`.

 ### Setting the Headers Conditionally

-Now that we have a POST to users method and persist the token we recieve from this method, we can conditionally set our session's headers depending on whether we have that token yet.
+Now that we have a POST to the users endpoint method and we store the token recieved from this method, we can conditionally set our session's headers depending on whether we have a stored auth token.

-Currently, our custom init method sets a new `tb-device-token` and `tb-app-secret` in our headers every time it initializes.
-These are the correct headers for POST to users, but we need different headers for all other requests.
+Currently, our custom init method sets a `tb-app-secret` in our headers every time it initializes.
+This is the correct header for a POST request to /users, but we need different headers for all our other requests.

 In the custom init method of our `HUMRailsClient`, change the `headers` variable to a ternary.